 DJ Mister Vee: Thank you.
 Here we go, y’all.

 As a kid I always thought that Vietnamese music was either old school Cải Lương (Vietnamese opera/folk music) or corny 1990s ballads.
 A couple of years ago I heard this radio story called “Saigon’s Wartime Beat” from the Australian Broadcasting Corporation (ABC).
 I KNEW Vietnam had to have rocked at some point, with all the trauma its people experienced, but I had never heard the resulting music before.
 You should understand that for Vietnamese parents and grandparents, that period in time was pretty intense and not everyone had the luxury of music or the desire now to relive those memories.
-The radio story highlighted a compilation called Saigon Rock & Soul: Vietnamese Classic Tracks 1968-1974.
+The radio story highlighted a compilation called Saigon Rock & Soul: Vietnamese Classic Tracks 1968-1974, released on a label called Sublime Frequencies.
 You can listen to the album on YouTube here.